sansbacher/todo-task-manager/DOM-Based/using-Bootstrap/README.md

 A "real" application wouldn't be written this way, but it's quick and simple to experiment and test out a basic idea.

 You can see a live example of it [here](https://sansbacher-task-manager.herokuapp.com/DOM-Based-Bootstrap/).

+There's also a [React Bootstrap based API version](https://github.com/sansbacher/react-todo-app) (from which you can pull the DOM/LocalStorage bits if you want), and you can see it live [here](https://sansbacher-task-manager.herokuapp.com/API-React-Based/).